How to Pronounce Bruichladdich

 The key to the different numbering you'll see on the bottles:

-- x.1 = distilled from 100% Scottish barley, generally matured (certainly in recent years) only in ex-American oak, in varying ratios of different ex-bourbon and ex-Tennessee whiskey casks
+- x.1 = distilled from 100% Scottish barley, generally matured only in ex-American oak, in varying ratios of different ex-bourbon and ex-Tennessee whiskey casks

-- x.2= distilled from 100% Scottish barley as per x.1 but x.2 are matured in European oak e.g. ex-Amarone, ex-Sauternes, ex-Austrian sweet wines.
+- x.2= distilled from 100% Scottish barley and matured in European oak e.g. ex-Amarone, ex-Sauternes, ex-Austrian sweet wines.
 You'll rarely see x.2 for sale anywhere other than at the airport though, as it's a duty free exclusive release.

 - x.3 = distilled from 100% Islay grown barley.
 Single estate, single vintage bottlings from barley grown on Octomore Farm by James Brown (who also provides the water for the Distillery).
 Generally x.3 Octomore is matured in ex-American and ex-European oak (a varied mix that changes with each edition).

-- x.4 = partially matured in virgin oak, producing a tannic, spicey, brutish whisky.
+- x.4 = partially matured in virgin oak (and usually also American oak), producing a tannic, spicey, brutish whisky.
 Occasionally a totally random Octomore will be released in place of a x.4, such as with the Octomore 9 series, when a 10 year old Octomore was released instead.
 Most Octomore is released at around 5 years to maximise the heavy peat influence.

 Bruichladdich Distillery is located in the town of Bruichladdich, on the beautiful Isle of Islay (55.7659360, -6.3619070).